 Our host and community partner in San Juan is Proyecto Azteca, a non-profit self-help construction company that serves low-income families in colonias (unincorporated, low-income neighborhoods, often with few city services) in predominantly rural areas of Hidalgo County, Texas.
 Proyecto Azteca is a nationally recognized organization that has financed and trained close to 1,000 families in the construction and first-time ownership of their own homes.
 Proyecto Azteca is also part of a large coalition of community organizations working to improve the lives of area residents in the areas of housing, education and health.

-Work projects in San Juan include providing assistance to refugees (helping at the local respite center), light labor (home building and repair colonia clean up), helping at the food bank, and health related projects at area clinics.
+Work projects in San Juan include providing assistance to refugees (helping at the local respite center), light labor (home building and repair colonia clean up), and helping at the food bank.

 Community Partner & Work Projects